 What we didn’t like

 Delayed Alerts: During our Bark testing, real-time alerts occasionally experienced delays.
-Sometimes this isn’t a big deal, but if your kid is in the middle of an active bullying situation or trying to access their phone when they aren’t allowed, you may want to know this immediately.
-However, in our experience, most parental control apps have a bit of delay.
+Sometimes this isn’t a big deal, but if your kid is in the middle of a bullying situation or trying to access their phone when they’re not allowed to, you may want to know about it immediately.
+However, in our experience, most parental control apps have a bit of a delay.

 Norton Family: Best for real-time security